xtuml/bridgepoint/doc-bridgepoint/notes/8321_Model_Element_Move/8321_Model_Element_Move.dnt.md

 6.4 Modify all resolution operations to first search by ID  instead of name

-TODO: finsih looking at this ????:
+TODO: finish looking at this ????:
-This note's secrtoin 6.2 descibes how resolution operations were introduced to perform this search by ID.
-I do not thinnk there is further action to take this, but if there is, this is the pattern to follow to complete this task de8031_Analyze_Model_Element_Move/i3532.dnt
+This note's section 6.2 describes how resolution operations were introduced to perform this search by ID.
+I do not think there is further action to take this, but if there is, this is the pattern to follow to complete this task de8031_Analyze_Model_Element_Move/i3532.dnt